Arun Yogiraj

 Arun Yogiraj (born 15 December 1983) is an Indian sculptor from Mysuru, Karnataka.
+He belongs to Vishwakarma Brahmin community.
 He has carved the 30-feet statue of Subhash Chandra Bose, which was installed in the canopy behind the Amar Jawan Jyoti at the India Gate in New Delhi ahead of the 125th birth anniversary of Netaji Subhash Chandra Bose.
 His idol of Ram Lalla, the child form of Hindu god Rama, is also installed at Ayodhya's Ram Temple.

 Early life and education

 Yogiraj was born into a family of traditional sculptors in Mysore, Karnataka.
+He belongs to Vishwabrahmin community.
 Arun Yogiraj married Vijetha Mohan, and they have a daughter and a son.
 His grandfather was a national awardee honored by the president of India in 1983, and his father was a state award-winning sculptor.

 He studied at JSS Balajagath School in Mysore, then completed his BCom and MBA from the University of Mysore.
 Though he briefly worked in the corporate world, he decided in 2008 to return to his roots and pursue sculpting full-time.

-From the age of 11, he trained in the ancient Indian technique of Shilpa Shastra, which emphasizes precision in sculpting through traditional tools and measurement methods like Thadam (using rice grains).
-He crafted his first major sculpture of Ayyappa Swamy in 2005.